Arzu Formánek, BSc in Mathematics, MA in Philosophy

 • 10.2022 // ESDIT-Ethics of Socially Disruptive Technologies Conference: Talk Title: "Problems with the Indirect Moral Patiency of Robots"--received the Best Talk Award.

-• 11.2021 // Utrecht University "Robot Rights?!"
+• 11.2021 // Invited talk at the Utrecht University "Robot Rights?!"
 Workshop: Talk Title: "Basing the Indirect Moral Patienthood of Robots on Sociomorphing".
-(Invited talk)

 • 07.2021 // The Philosophy and Ethics of Artificial Intelligence (CEPE/IACAP 2021): Talk Title: "Ethical Behaviourism: Yet Another Property Based Approach for Machine Moral Status?"
 (Cancelled).